-One of these Freedoms is: freedom from hunger and thirst.
-In this section, you will learn about this freedom and how you can make sure your horse has what he/she needs to be freed from hunger and thirst.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Hunger and Thirst.
+In this section you will learn about this freedom and how you can make sure your horses have what they need to be free from hunger and thirst.

 Horses are herbivores; this means they eat only grass and plants like cows, sheep and other farmed animals.
 However, the horse’s digestive system is completely different to many other animals.
 Horses have a monogastric stomach (one large stomach) and a very large intestine.

 This specialised digestive system is what helps your horse be able to digest a large amount of grass and plants and gain nutrients from these to be fit and healthy.

 You should never feed anything to your horse that an adult hasn’t checked first.
 If you feed your horse something he/she shouldn’t eat, your horse could get very sick.